levoai/docs/docs/install-traffic-capture-sensors/windows-sensor/windows-sensor.md

 After configuring the `config.json` file, you need to install the sensor as a Windows service:

 1. Open PowerShell as an administrator.
-2. Navigate to the directory containing the downloaded Levo.ai sensor files.
+2. Navigate to the directory containing the extracted Levoai sensor files.
 3. Run the following command to install the sensor as a service:
     ```bash
     levoai-service.exe -service install